ReXeR00/Danish-Income-by-Ancestry--INDKP109-/README.md

 # Danish Immigration & Income — StatBank DK (INDKP109)

+**Status:** _Actively developed._ A larger update is planned once we obtain more detailed, country-level inputs/mappings from Statistics Denmark.
+For now the analysis focuses on the **three main ancestry groups**; **country-level breakdowns** are on the roadmap.

 This project analyzes **average taxable income per person (DKK/person)** in Denmark across three ancestry groups:

 - **Danes** (`DANSK`)